Fairy Meadow

 Health performance in Fairy Meadow is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-The most common medical conditions are arthritis and mental health issues, impacting 9.3 and 9.2% of residents respectively.
-66.2% of residents declared themselves completely clear of medical ailments, compared to 68.6% across Rest of NSW.
-As of 18 June 2021, 18.1% of residents are aged 65 and over (1,366 people).
-Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.
+Common health conditions are somewhat prevalent across both younger and older age cohorts.
+The rate of private health cover is approximately 53% of the total population (~3,998 people), slightly higher than the average SA2 area.
+The most common medical conditions in the area were found to be arthritis and mental health issues, impacting 9.3% and 9.2% of residents respectively.
+Conversely, 66.2% of residents declared themselves completely clear of medical ailments, compared to 63.3% across Regional NSW.
+Working-age residents show an above-average prevalence of chronic health conditions.
+The area has 18.3% of residents aged 65 and over (1,383 people), which is lower than the 23.4% in Regional NSW.
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health